dalilavieira/HLStools/example/README.md

 ## Example1

-There are 4 code.
-On each code there is a feature that describe below:
+There are 4 code, where each code makes small changes to the function's return.
+They can be viewed below:

  - example1_base.c